TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/import.rst

    The return value is a new reference to the imported module or top-level package, or *NULL* with an exception set on failure.
-Like for :func:`__import__`, the return value when a submodule of a package was requested is normally the top-level package, unless a non-empty *fromlist* was given.
+Like for :func:`__import__`, the return value when a submodule of a package was requested is normally the top-level package, unless a non-empty *kutokalist* was given.

    Failing imports remove incomplete module objects, like with :c:func:`PyImport_ImportModule`.

-.. c:function:: PyObject* PyImport_ImportModuleLevelObject(PyObject *name, PyObject *globals, PyObject *locals, PyObject *fromlist, int level)
+.. c:function:: PyObject* PyImport_ImportModuleLevelObject(PyObject *name, PyObject *globals, PyObject *locals, PyObject *kutokalist, int level)

    Import a module.
 This is best described by referring to the built-in Python function :func:`__import__`, as the standard :func:`__import__` function calls